-Portraiture is a genre of painting that focuses on depicting a human subject.
+Portraiture and portrait painting focuses on depicting a human subject.
 Historically, portraits have often been commissioned and portray either public or private figures, which gives them importance as historical records; they recorded the past before the advent of photography.
 They are generally inspired by admiration for the subject, who is often the muse of the artist.
 While early portraits were often painted in oils, modern and contemporary artists work in a variety of media, including acrylic, watercolour, pencil and even collage.

 The key feature of portrait painting is not to create a literal representation of the subject, but instead to capture their inner essence – the emotions the subject experiences.
 Portraits are generally flattering, especially when painted on commission, and non-flattering portraits have even been rejected, such as William Hogarth.
 It is a time-consuming process, with the subject sitting for the artist multiple times.
 Cézanne even asked for as many as 100 sittings to create a portrait.